This post contains affiliate links. Thanks for your support!

 - Help with Goal Setting– Bring your older kids to the table and let them take the lead in their own learning.

-- Model Lifelong Learning– Stay in the game with your learners so you can discuss topics with them and to continue learning yourself.
+- Model Lifelong Learning– Keep up with your learners so you can discuss topics with them and to continue learning yourself.
 Reading what our kids are reading helps a lot in this area if nothing else.

 - Provide Time– for your kids and teens to explore and find their niche.